oyvindwagner/milestone/README.md

 https://unsplash.com/@wandervisions
 https://unsplash.com/@vald
 https://unsplash.com/@marcuslofvenberg

-## Tutorials used:
-Tutorials by Michal Szymanski at https://mdbootstrap.com/user/ascensus/

 ## Code
 Code and documentation from Bootstrap at https://getbootstrap.com/docs/4.1/
 Page image divider code courtesy of Xahed Kamal - https://stackoverflow.com/users/3866364/xahed-kamal
+Tutorials/code by Michal Szymanski at https://mdbootstrap.com/user/ascensus/

 ## Notes
 Due to being limited to using HTML and CSS, the integrated google map under the "Contact" section was integrated using iframe - this would ideally have been done using JavaScript.
+The map integration returns errors when the code is run through a validator, as the W3C are trying to phase out the use of iframes.

 This website is built for educational purposes only.